mhausenblas/cidrchk/README.md

 ## Use it

-`cidrchk` can do three things for you: check CIDR ranges for inclusion and overlap, and generate all IPs in a CIDR range.
+`cidrchk` can do three things for you: 1. check CIDR ranges for inclusion, 2. check for CIDR range overlaps, and 3. generate all IPs in a CIDR range.

+### Check for CIDR range inclusion

 To check if a CIDR range contains an IP or another CIDR range: